-In accordance with ADA (Americans with Disabilities Act Amendments Act of 2008 (ADA), Section 504 of the Rehabilitation Act of 1973), Wilmington College provides access through reasonable accommodations to students with documented physical and psychological disabilities.
+In accordance with ADA (Americans with Disabilities Act), Wilmington College provides access through reasonable accommodations to students with documented physical and psychological disabilities.
 Students who wish to access Services need to meet with the Director of Accessibility and Disability Services and provide verification of their disability.
 To register with Accessibility and Disability Services, students submit an Application for Services.
 In addition, the student must provide the Disability Verification form accompanied by current disability documentation from a licensed professional.
-For more information, contact the Director of Accessibility and Disability Services at accessibility@wilmington.edu or 937.481.2444, 114 Robinson Communcation Center.
+For more information, contact the Director of Accessibility and Disability Services at accessibility@wilmington.edu or 937.481.2444.